 Gill Family Capital Management Note.
-The Company has received the benefit of cash infusions from GFCM in the form of secured promissory note obligations totaling \$6.5 million in principal as of December 31, 2022 and 2021 (the "Note").
+The Company has received the benefit of loans from GFCM in the form of secured promissory note obligations totaling \$6.5 million in principal as of December 31, 2023 and 2022.
 GFCM is an entity controlled by the Company's Chairman, President and Chief Executive Officer, Jeffrey T. Gill and one of our directors, R. Scott Gill.
 GFCM, Jeffrey T. Gill and R. Scott Gill are significant beneficial stockholders of the Company.

-As of December 31, 2022, our principal commitment under the Note was \$2.5 million due on April 1, 2023, \$2.0 million on April 1, 2024 and the balance on April 1, 2026.
-Interest on the Note is reset on April 1 of each year, at the greater of 8.0% or 500 basis points above the five-year Treasury note average during the preceding 90-day period, in each case, payable quarterly.
-The Note allows for up to an 18-month deferral of payment for up to 60% of the interest due on the portion of the notes maturing in April of 2023 and 2024.
+During the fourth quarter ended December 31, 2023, the Company and GFCM amended the Note to, among other things: (i) increase the principal amount by \$2.5 million to \$6.5 million, (ii) extend the maturity dates for \$2.0 million of the obligation to April 1, 2025, \$2.0 million to April 1, 2026 and the balance to April 1, 2027 (iii) adjust the interest rate beginning on November 10, 2023 and on each April 1 thereafter, to reflect the greater of 8% or 500 basis points above the five-year Treasury note average during the previous 90-day period, and (iv) allow for the deferral of payment for up to 60% of the interest due on the Note to April 1, 2025 On February 7, 2024, the Company further amended the Note to increase the principal amount due on April 1, 2027 by another \$2.5 million.
+The amendment increased the aggregate amount previously loaned by GFCM to the Company from \$6.5 million to \$9.0 million.
+This additional \$5.0 million loaned to the Company in the fourth quarter of 2023 and the first quarter of 2024 was approved by the Audit Committee and provided the Company necessary liquidity.